 Constructing Raised Bed Gardens from Planks

-The advantage to constructing raised bed gardens from planks is that the boards are
+The advantage to constructing raised bed gardens from planks

-more easily handled than other
+is that the boards are more easily handled than other materials

-materials such as landscape timbers or concrete blocks.
-The pictures and details call for using 2-inch by 6-inch
+such as landscape timbers or concrete blocks.
+The pictures and details

-boards for the sides of the bed.
-If you have other size boards on
+call for using 2-inch by 6-inch boards for the sides of the bed.

-adjust the materials list for lumber such as 2x4 or 2x12 planks.
+list for lumber such as 2x4 or 2x12 planks.

-I prefer to build a 12-inch high raised bed over taller beds to save on cost, though
+I prefer to build a 12-inch high raised bed over

-a 24-inch bed would be even handier for gardening while standing.
+handier for gardening while standing.
 With 12-inches of soil mix

-you don't necessarily have to dig out the soil underneath the bed, unless you're
+you don't necessarily have to dig out the soil underneath the bed,

-planning on planting root vegetables such as carrots or potatoes, and you want a little more depth
+or potatoes, and you want a little more depth of tilled soil.

 Plans for building raised beds 4x8x1 feet in size